 Whenever I say that I am pro-life, it always surprises some people—which always surprises me.

 Last summer I attended a conference on polarization in the Catholic Church, held at Georgetown University.
-One evening, when I mentioned my pro-life convictions to one participant, her face registered shock.
+One evening, when I mentioned my pro-life convictions to a participant, her face registered shock.
 “I’m so relieved to hear that,” she said.

 Maybe because I also advocate for refugees and migrants, L.G.B.T. people and the environment—causes usually championed by those who identify as politically progressive—some people tell me that they wonder about the sincerity of my public comments in support of unborn children.
 By the same token, others with whom I share common ground on a variety of social justice issues often express discomfort, disappointment and even anger when I use the phrase “pro-life.”